New York State Thruway: Cost

-As of August 2021, the Berkshire Connector costs $1.03 ($0.79 with New York E-ZPass) to travel between the Massachusetts state line and exit B1.
+As of January 2026, the Berkshire Connector costs $1.45 ($0.83 with New York E-ZPass) to travel between the Massachusetts state line and exit B1.
 Tolls west of exit B1 vary based on which direction a motorist travels on I-87.
-The toll on the minor closed ticket system from Pennsylvania to exit 55 south of Buffalo is $3.87 ($2.97 with New York E-ZPass).
-The Grand Island Bridges on I-190 cost $1.24 to cross ($0.95 with New York E-ZPass) while the New Rochelle toll gantry on I-95 costs $2.16 ($1.66 with New York E-ZPass).
+The toll on the minor closed ticket system from Pennsylvania to exit 55 south of Buffalo is $5.46 with toll-by-plate or an out-of-state E-ZPass and $3.12 with a New York-issued E-ZPass.
+The Grand Island Bridges on I-190 cost $1.75 to cross ($1.00 with New York E-ZPass) while the New Rochelle toll gantry on I-95 costs $3.05 ($1.74 with New York E-ZPass).
 The Black Rock and City Line toll barriers on the Niagara Thruway in Buffalo charged $0.75 at the time of their removal on October 30, 2006.

 All tolls along the Thruway were supposed to be abolished when the construction bonds used to build it had been paid off.
 The last of the bonds was paid off in 1996; however, the tolls remained in place after the New York State Legislature transferred ownership of the New York State Canal System to NYSTA in 1992.